VladimirP1/esp-gyrologger/docs/setings.md

 This number is used to generate the log filename (eg 0 results in prefix LAA, 1 in LAB, 2 in LAC).
 You can increment this number by pressing the button for > 2s.
 This can be useful if you changed the memory card
+### Display type
+This enables support for an i2c oled display on the same bus as the IMU.
+If the display is enabled, you can view the screencast over HTTP at http://192.168.4.1/display

+0. Disable display.
+1. SSD1306 64x32
+2. SSD1306 72x40 (like on the ESP32-C3-0.42LCD board)

 ### IMU Orientation
 IMU orientation which will be embedded into the gcsv files.
 Make sure you reload the download page after changing this.
 ### WiFi password